 What Kind of Temperament Does The Bloodhound Have?

 The Bloodhound has the most mellow temperament of all canine breeds.
 Because it is such a large animal with a slender body, it requires a short work collar and is prone to injury and exertion.
-When their body weight is low, the dogs are quite well-tempered and playful.
-The world’s best bloodhounds, Knotty and Pluto, were family pets who became renowned for their train hunting skills.
+The dogs are quite well-tempered and playful when their body weight is low.
+The world’s best bloodhounds, Knotty and Pluto, were family pets who became renowned for their train-hunting skills.

 What Should I Feed My Bloodhound?

-No breed of dog is healthy in hot weather; Bloodhounds especially.
-A dog’s ability to expend the same energy they did for winter requires them to lose a lot of weight and food.
+No breed of dog is healthy in hot weather, Bloodhounds especially.
+A dog’s ability to expend the same energy they did for winter requires losing weight and food.
 The optimum weight is at least 35 pounds for females and at least 45 for males.
-Young Bloodhounds may gain their weight in summer but don’t over-feed them since they will not be able to put weight on in winter.
+Young Bloodhounds may gain weight in summer but don’t over-feed them since they cannot put weight on in winter.

-The diet for young Bloodhounds, less than 4 months old should be 12-15% protein, 11% fat, and approximately half the amount of carbohydrates as the dog’s body size.
-While older Bloodhounds may not require such a high protein diet, as they can eat whatever they like they are still expected to eat a very large amount of food and spend a lot of time outside during the summer.
+The diet for young Bloodhounds under four months old should be 12-15% protein, 11% fat, and approximately half the amount of carbohydrates for the dog’s body size.
+While older Bloodhounds may not require such a high-protein diet, as they can eat whatever they like, they are still expected to eat a lot of food and spend a lot of time outside during the summer.